Monster0506/chilopod-caster/README.md

 Requirements
 ============

-Building Chilopod from source requires:
+Building Chilopod from source requires a C compiler and `make`, plus:

 | Library | Minimum version |
 |---|---|